 - The cost of charging at home depends on the type of car, power of the charger and your energy tariff

-As well as helping you do your bit for the environment, studies have found that going electric when choosing your next car can reduce your running costs.
-Electric cars can also be more convenient than traditional vehicles.
-If you invest in a home charging point, you can simply plug in your vehicle and let it charge while you’re home.
+As well as helping you do your bit for the environment, studies have found that going electric when choosing your next car will reduce your running costs.
+Not just that, but electric cars can also be more convenient than traditional vehicles.
+If you invest in a home charging point, you can simply plug in your vehicle and let it recharge while you’re at home.

 In this article, we’ll compare the costs of charging your electric vehicle: